Olga Rubtsova: Career

 FIDE awarded her the titles of Woman International Master (WIM) in 1950, International Master (IM) in 1956, and Woman Grandmaster (WGM) in 1976.
 In 1952 she was awarded the title of Honoured Master of Sport of the URSS.

 Rubtsova also played correspondence chess, and became the first women's world correspondence chess champion in 1972.
-She finished second in the next championship, only losing the title to Lora Jakovleva on tie-break, and fifth in the one after that.
+She finished second in the next championship, only losing the title to Lora Yakovleva on tie-break, and fifth in the one after that.
 As of today, she remains the only player, male or female, to become world champion in both over-the-board and correspondence chess.

 Personal life

 Rubtsova graduated from the Bauman Moscow State Technical University.
 She was also awarded the Order of the Red Banner of Labour.
+Her first husband was chess master Isaak Mazel 2nd (Also a chess master) Abram Polyak.
+Their daughter Elena Fatalibekova is Women's Chess Grandmaster.